Jan

 The nitty gritty

 Monthly roundups (for now) include all my expenses and our joint expenses.
-They usually don’t include his allowance, fun money or whatever else you want to call it.
+They usually include his allowance, fun money or whatever else you want to call it.
 Except in November, when I undertook to track all of our money and live on $2500.
-Debt repayments refer to an amount he owes me, which isn’t urgent.
+Debt repayments refer to a non-interest-accruing debt of his.

 Basically, I work on the premise that many self-employed people use (even though I have a regular job).
 I “pay” myself from my savings account every week.
 When I get paid, the whole amount goes straight into savings.
 To be honest, I don’t recall exactly when or why I adopted the method – maybe when I started getting paid fortnightly but still paid rent weekly?
 Regardless, this means that what I save doesn’t show up in a neat little transfer of its own – because it’s already in my savings account, minus the amount taken out for living costs.